!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN"> Suzana J. Camargo - Publications

 Publications submitted:

 1. S.J.
 Camargo, 2025.
-Tropical Cyclones, Western North Pacific Basin, in "State of the Climate in 2024, Tropics Chapter", Bulletin of the American Meteorological Socieity, submitted for editorial review, January (2025)
+Tropical Cyclones, Western North Pacific Basin, in "State of the Climate in 2024, Tropics Chapter", Bulletin of the American Meteorological Socieity, in review.

-9. R. Ingrosso, F.S.R.
+7. R. Ingrosso, F.S.R.
 Pausata, and S.J.
 Camargo, 2025.
 Exploring the impact of the Great Green Wall on Atlantic tropical cyclone activity.
-Global and Planetary Change, submitted July (2024), in revision.
+Global and Planetary Change, submitted July (2024), revised January (2025), in revision.

 14. Y.-C. Tsai, E.D.
 Maloney, D. Kim, and S.J.
 Camargo , 2025.
 Unified Forecast System prediction of the Madden-Julian Oscillaiton and east Pacific teleconnections during boreal summer.
 Journal of Geophysical Research: Atmospheres, submitted November (2024),in revision, preprint Link.